 American Social is located right on the Boulevard and is the place to go if you’re looking to try some of the local craft beer.
 They even have pour-it-yourself beer taps at some of the tables.
-The beer scene is slowly starting to unfold in Fort Lauderdale and South Florida, and you can find a few of those local beers on taps here, like Funky Buddha, Hollywood Brewing and Blue Point Brewing.
+The beer scene is unfolding in Fort Lauderdale and South Florida, and you can find a few of those local beers on taps here, like Funky Buddha, Hollywood Brewing and Blue Point Brewing.

-They serve American comfort food classics with an upscale twist, like shrimp & pesto flatbread, lobster grilled cheese and a Cuban sandwich with Serrano ham.
+They serve American gastro pub fare, like shrimp & pesto flatbread, lobster grilled cheese and a Cuban sandwich with Serrano ham.
 We tried a bunch of different flatbreads, including the Truffle Wild Mushroom and BBQ Boursin Shortrib.
 Yum to all of them!

 My favorite of the dishes we tried here was their famous Chicken & Waffles.
 The breading on the fried chicken was especially noteworthy.
 It was seasoned so well that the salty, savory flavor wasn’t overwhelmed by the sweetness of the syrup, which is usually my complaint.
 The dish was topped with a bourbon mascarpone and cherry compote that kicked it up a notch.
 It was quite good.

-Our final savory stop was at Fork & Balls, which wins for most creative name.
-I liked the look of this place the second we pedaled up.
+Fork & Balls wins for most creative name.
+I liked the look of this place the second we arrived.
 The exposed brick and reclaimed wood gives it a trendy, yet rustic feel that carries into the menu.
 They feature balls of all kinds – turkey, beef, chicken – you name it.
 They even have Quinoa Kale balls.
 And there are sauces to go with every food mood you might be in.

 I should also mention that they have a really great Brussels Spouts dish that’s a must-have.
 The sprouts are grilled up with bacon and swimming in a toasted garlic-tomato sauce with parmesan.
 Delicious.
 Just take a look at that spread!